Bone (comics): Other characters

 A huge mountain lion and an adversary to Kingdok who views himself as neutral in the conflict between the humans and the Lord of the Locusts despite lopsided affiliations.
 He is the guardian of the Eastern Border.
 His personal views are that there is no such thing as "good" and "evil", only that power matters above all and that friendship and love are meaningless.
 He despises both Dragons and Rat Creatures but works for the Hooded One in exchange for land and spoils of war.
 His name is mispronounced as 'Rock Jaw' by the Bone cousins.
-His size also varies in the books sometimes being smaller than Kingdok to being large enough to fill a huge gap in the mountain side.
+His size also varies in the books, sometimes being smaller than Kingdok, but sometimes being large enough to fill a huge gap in the mountain side.